-In addition to being one of the most user-friendly robots you can buy, the s9 Plus adopts a new flat fronted, D-shaped design to allow for better edge and corner cleaning.
-Naturally, it’s also outfitted with the latest tech under the hood — consisting of a new 3D sensor in the front bumper that enhances Roomba’s wall detection, a more powerful cleaning head, and intelligent mapping.
+In addition to being one of the most user-friendly robots you can buy, the s9 Plus adopts a new D-shaped design to allow for better edge and corner cleaning.
+Naturally, it’s outfitted with the latest tech under the hood — consisting of a new 3D sensor in the front bumper that enhances Roomba’s wall detection, a more powerful cleaning head, and intelligent mapping.
 It can tell where it has already been and where it still needs to clean.
 The robot can clean your entire home, or you can instruct it to clean specific places.
 Its sensors can locate the higher traffic areas in your home, and the robot will be extra attentive to those dirtier areas of your floors.

-While the s9 Plus is exceptionally expensive, its performance and features are top-notch.
+While the s9 Plus is expensive, its performance and features are top-notch.
 If you want the best of the best in terms of robot vacuums, the s9 Plus is the way to go.
 You can check out our full review of the Roomba s9 Plus here.

-Best for obstacles
+Best for edges and corners

 You can easily set the Botvac D6 to clean your entire home or spot clean a specific section of a room.
 Once set up, you can check in on the bot to schedule tasks and similarly receive notifications as rooms are cleaned via the Neato app.
 You can store up to three different floor plans, making the D6 the ideal robot for a three-story home.
 The D6 comes with magnetic strips to set up boundaries around the home or apartment.
 This is a great way to prevent the unit from bumping into your pet’s food dishes and also partitioning play areas to keep the bot from chewing up toys.
 You can also create virtual “No-Go Lines” in the Neato App that tell the robot which areas to avoid.